afacool/afacool/README.md

 <h1>HI,there<h1/>
-  <p>My name is Afan and i am a web-developer and a software engenieer<p/>
+  <p3>My name is Afan and i am a web-developer and a software engenieer<p3/>
-  <p>You can check out my personal website portofolio at<p/> https://afan.netlify.app/
+  <p3>You can check out my personal website portofolio at<p/> https://afan.netlify.app/<p3/>
-  <p>I have also a bunch of projects on my github page and i would appreciate if you could check em out.Thanks.<p/>
+  <p3>I have also a bunch of projects on my github page and i would appreciate if you could check em out.Thanks.<p3/>

   <h1>MY SOCIALS<h1/>